 - Figures 3a-3d –

 Finally, the control variables reveal mixed relationships between respondents’ satisfaction with the financial situation of their household, political awareness and gender, and support for regionalization.
 Regarding satisfaction with the financial situation of one’s household, we each time observe either a significant relationship in Flanders, or in Wallonia between 1991 and 2007 (Tables 2 and 3).
 In later years, no significant relationship is observed between respondents’ socio-economic position and support for regionalization in Flanders.
 In 2019, a relationship opposite to the one expected is observed in the Walloon sample.
 The observations are thus highly mixed.
 Additionally, the 1991-2007 surveys offer an alternative operationalization of socio-economic position: respondents were asked which class they count themselves in (the working class, lower middle class, higher middle class, or upper class).
 The results presented in Appendix E.4 are more consistent: in all survey years, and most strongly in the Flemish samples, we find that respondents who count themselves in a higher social class tend to be more supportive of regionalization.
-This corresponds to the discourses observed among Flemish elites which are both more widespread, and specifically make a link with socio-economic issues when arguing that regionalization is required as to prevent the loss of Flemish wealth to Walloons who “willingly overuse country wide social insurance benefits” (Béland and Lecours 2008: 166; blinded for review).
+This corresponds to the discourses observed among Flemish elites which are both more widespread, and specifically make a link with socio-economic issues when arguing that regionalization is required as to prevent the loss of Flemish wealth to Walloons who “willingly overuse country wide social insurance benefits” (Béland and Lecours 2008: 166; Dupuy et al. 2020).
 Further research is required to improve our understanding of the relationship between socio-economic factors and attitudes towards regionalization.
 Taking the policy feedback literature as a starting point, in particular the resource effect, we may expect to reach better understanding through analysing data on respondents’ impression whether they or their region is better or worse of as a result of institutional regionalization, or by evaluating shifts in specific policies for which benefits and losses can be more specifically evaluated (Mettler and Welch 2004; Pierson 1993).

 Conclusions